 How do I know if I need pressure-treated or untreated lumber?

 Pressure treated lumber should be used in any application where it is expected that the lumber will get wet and be exposed to the elements outside.
-If it is known that the lumber is going to be kept completely dry in final application and will not be exposed outside, then untreated lumber should be fine!
+If it is known that the lumber is going to be kept completely dry in the final application and will not be exposed outside, then untreated lumber should be fine!
 If you are still unsure about which material to use for your project, contact us and one of our team members will be happy to assist you!

 Can I get pressure treated lumber in species other than southern yellow pine?